South Sudan’s Kiir and Machar to meet in Juba: sources

 "He’s expected to come and sit with President Salva Kiir so that they can discuss all the outstanding issues of the peace agreement and the way forward," information minister, Michael Makuei told AFP on Sunday.

-He said Machar would be accompanied by a representative from Khartoum.
+He said Machar would be accompanied by a representative from the Sudanese capital, Khartoum.

 "He’s coming for a peace mission," Kang Pal Chol, a senior member of the Machar-led armed opposition faction (SPLM-IO) told AFP.

-The two rivals last met at the Vatican, Italy on the invitation of Pope Francis, the head of the Roman Catholic Church, in April this year.
+The two rivals last met at the Vatican, Italy on the invitation of Pope Francis in April this year.

 South Sudan descended into war in mid-December 2013, when Kiir accused his former deputy-turned rebel leader for plotting a coup.